technix/atrament-core/README.md

 #### atrament.interfaces

 Returns raw interface objects.
-Can be used to operate with them directly.
+It can be used to operate with them directly.

 ```
 const { state, persistent } = atrament.interfaces;